j-hagedorn/trilogy/docs/ATU_NOTES.md

 It is difficult or just too much work to eliminate these ambiguities programmatically.
 A human annotation would not only be faster and cheaper, but also more efficient in this case.

-Let's turn to a different problem, namely the relation of the motives in the tale.
-Let's consider the J2461 motives that are also part of the tale:
+Let's turn to a different problem, namely the relation of the motives in the tale and its implication to the sequences.
+Let's consider the J2461 motives that are also part of the sequence above:

 ```
 J2461.1.
 Literal following of instructions about actions.